EdAllonby/pretty-cypher/README.md

-# cypher-formatter
+# pretty-cypher

 ## What this is

-This is currently a Neo4j Cypher language parser.
+This is currently a Neo4j Cypher language parser written in Haskell.
 This will eventually be used to format cypher queries to a standard format.

 It currently supports a small subset of cypher language parsing, along with a rudimentary quasiquoter.